A Model for Topological p-wave Superconducting Wires with Disorder and Interactions: Kitaev wire and correlation functions

-The line $\mu = 0$ and $\Delta_{\mathrm{eff}} = t_{\mathrm{eff}}$ is therefore stable under self-consistent mean-field.
 If we start on this line, the interactions simply renormalize $t$ and $\Delta$ in $t + \frac{V}{4}$ and $\Delta$ in $\Delta + \frac{V}{4}$, so that only the velocity is renormalized.
 The system can still be diagonalized in terms of Majorana fermions \cite{hur2022topological,herviou2016phase}.
 In this sense, fixing $t=\Delta$ in the calculation above remains legitimate in the presence of (weak) interactions.
 Following these facts, in the present article, for the clean case we will apply the form of Eq. (\ref{correlationfunction}) which is gauge independent for the correlation function and is equal to $\frac{1}{4}$ if $t=\Delta$.
+The quantum critical points are reached when $\mu=\pm 2t_\mathrm{eff}$, where we can similarly evaluate the correlation function.
+Let us consider $\mu = 2 t_\mathrm{eff}$ and $\Delta_{\mathrm{eff}} = t_{\mathrm{eff}}$ for simplicity.
+Then $\theta_k$ is equal to $\frac{\pi}{2} - \frac{k}{2}$, and